 IFAs & Accounting firms

 DFSPS provide IFAs & Accounting firms with sustainable, cost effective and non-conflicted portfolio solutions.
 A legitimate alternative to the institutional model, we believe that providing a steadier portfolio journey improves portfolio outcomes and gives clients greater peace of mind.

 DFSPS employs a rigorous and differentiated investment approach based on Dynamic Risk Management.
 We aspire to be trusted partners of IFAs and Accountants by elevating and enabling Advisors to manage portfolio risk in a way their clients understand, appreciate and value.

 DFSPS has no institutional links and does not suffer any material conflicts of interest.
-This means that DFSPS is enabled to make clear decisions with no bias or concern for outside influence.
+This means that DFSPS is enabled to make clear decisions with no concern for outside influence.
 Most importantly, it lays down a solid foundation for DFSPS to act entirely in the best interests of its clients.

 DFSPS currently manages in excess of $250 million on behalf of its IFA & Accounting clients.

 As highlighted in the diagram below, DFSPS offers a suite of Asset Class or Sector based Models, which advisors use to customise the asset allocation with their clients.
 Alternatively, fully implemented portfolios are available through the dynamically managed Risk Profile Models.
 Advisory firms have the option of maintaining their own branding through a white-label structure and tailor investment solutions by blending their internal capabilities with the DFSPS Models.